This video helps to explain why you’ve been enrolled into Creative Pension Trust:

 - Employer contributions – In addition to requiring auto-enrolment of eligible employees into a pension scheme, employers also have to match a certain percentage of your contributions.
 This means more money in your retirement pocket.

-- Tax relief – You won’t be taxed on your pension contributions, so the amount you put into your pension will actually result in a smaller amount leaving your paycheque.
+- Tax relief – You won’t be taxed on your pension contributions, so the amount you put into your pension will actually result in a smaller amount leaving your back pocket.
 This makes it a very tax efficient way to save.
 Additionally, these savings can grow free from Capital Gains Tax.

 More on why you should consider taking up your company pension